yohasebe/monadic-chat-cli/templates/chat.md

 - update the value of "num_tokens" with the number of tokens contained in the new value of "conversation"
 - the resulting JSON object must be fully parsable using Ruby's "JSON.parse" method
 - avoid useing invalid characters in the JSON object
-- all the newline characters must be "\n"

 Wrap the json object with "<JSON>\n" and "\n</JSON>"